Sources of international law: State practice

+This element involves an examination of what rules states are observing.
 When examining state practice to determine relevant rules of international law, it is necessary to take into account every activity of the organs and officials of states that relate to that purpose.
 There has been continuing debate over where a distinction should be drawn as to the weight that should be attributed to what states do, rather than what they say represents the law.
 In its most extreme form, this would involve rejecting what states say as practice and relegating it to the status of evidence of opinio juris.
 A more moderate version would evaluate what a state says by reference to the occasion on which the statement was made.
 It is only relatively powerful countries with extensive international contacts and interests that have regular opportunities of contributing by deed to the practice of international law.
 The principal means of contribution to state practice for the majority of states will be at meetings of international organizations, particularly the UN General Assembly, by voting and otherwise expressing their view on matters under consideration.
 Moreover, there are circumstances in which what states say may be the only evidence of their view as to what conduct is required in a particular situation.